Lard Rendering : the quick method

 Turn the crock pot to high heat and place the lid on top.
 Let the fat begin melting.
 After about 30 minutes to an hour, check on it and stir.
 You should start to see clear liquid forming at the bottom.

-4. Stir Occasionally
+4. Stir Occassionally

 As the fat melts, give it a gentle stir every hour or so.
 Once the fat starts bubbling, turn the crock pot down to low heat.

-5. Scoop Off Clear Lard
+5. Scoop Off the Clear Liquid

 6. Continue Rendering